Ilanjodigal: Production

 Kalaignanam cast Karthik and Radha after being impressed with their performances in Alaigal Oivathillai (1981).

 Soundtrack

-Soundtrack was composed by Shankar–Ganesh.
+The soundtrack was composed by Shankar–Ganesh.

 Critical reception

 S. Shivakumar of Mid-Day criticised the film as being "full of cheap vulgarity" and felt it "deserves to be banned".
-Kalki gave the film a mixed review.
+Nalini Sastry of Kalki gave the film a mixed review panning the film for exaggerated humour, vulgarity in scenes, and songs.